Page medically reviewed by Dr Natasha Bijlani, Consultant Psychiatrist at Priory Hospital Roehampton in January 2022.

 Don't sleep in too late

-The working week can take its toll, especially at the time of year when SAD is prevalent, so truly savouring a rare lie in may seem like a great idea.
-But during the autumn and winter months staying in bed too long will limit your exposure to light, and your eyes need to take in light to withhold serotonin (a chemical in the brain which ‘lifts’ your mood).
+The working week can take its toll, especially at the time of year when SAD is prevalent, so having a lie-in may seem like a great idea.
+But during the autumn and winter months, staying in bed too long will limit your exposure to light, and your eyes need to take in light to withhold serotonin (a chemical in the brain which ‘lifts’ your mood).

 Be honest with yourself

 Don’t keep saying “I’m fine” if you’re experiencing symptoms regularly and they’re starting to have a negative effect on your life.
-Speak to your GP for further help and advice, or seek one of the many available treatments.
+Speak to your GP for further help and advice.
 Remember, recovery from this condition is absolutely possible if you seek help.

-Inpatient treatment, where you become a resident at a treatment facility, might also be appropriate depending on your symptoms.
-As a resident, you would receive round the clock support for your seasonal affective disorder.
+Inpatient treatment, where you become a resident at a treatment facility, might also be appropriate, depending on your symptoms.
+As a resident, you would receive round-the-clock support for your SAD.